shiva-apexon/docker-on-wsl2/README.md

    ```
 3. Open your browser and navigate to `http://localhost:9000`.
 4. Set up your admin user and connect to the local Docker environment.

 ---

-## Summary

-* Enabled and configured WSL 2 on Windows.
-* Installed Ubuntu LTS from Microsoft Store.
-* Installed Docker and Docker Compose inside Ubuntu.
-* Optionally set up Portainer as a lightweight Docker GUI.
-* This setup consumes fewer resources than Docker Desktop and avoids common crashes.

----